MattDodsonEnglish/docs/readme.md

 ### Pages

-Manage pages for Tags, Authors, and Contacts from the **Pages** section of Ghost admin,
+Manage pages for Tags, Authors, and Contacts from the **Pages** section of Ghost admin.

 #### Tags Page